nextcloud/all-in-one/readme.md

 - Two examples for Linux are `-e NEXTCLOUD_MOUNT="/mnt/"` and `-e NEXTCLOUD_MOUNT="/media/"`.
 - On macOS it might be `-e NEXTCLOUD_DATADIR="/Volumes/your_drive/"`
 - For Synology it may be `-e NEXTCLOUD_MOUNT="/volume1/"`.
-- On Windows is this option not supported.
+- On Windows it might be `-e NEXTCLOUD_MOUNT="/run/desktop/mnt/host/d/your-folder/"`.
+(This path is equivalent to `D:\your-folder` on your Windows host so you need to translate the path accordingly.
+Hint: the path that you enter needs to start with `/run/desktop/mnt/host/`.
+Append to that the exact location on your windows host, e.g. `d/your-folder/` which is equivalent to `D:\your-folder`.)

 After using this option, please make sure to apply the correct permissions to the directories that you want to use in Nextcloud.
 E.g. `sudo chown -R 33:0 /mnt/your-drive-mountpoint` and `sudo chmod -R 750 /mnt/your-drive-mountpoint` should make it work on Linux when you have used `-e NEXTCLOUD_MOUNT="/mnt/"`.
+On Windows you could do this e.g. with `docker exec -it nextcloud-aio-nextcloud chown -R 33:0 /run/desktop/mnt/host/d/your-folder/` and `docker exec -it nextcloud-aio-nextcloud chmod -R 750 /run/desktop/mnt/host/d/your-folder/`.

 You can then navigate to the apps management page, activate the external storage app, navigate to `https://your-nc-domain.com/settings/admin/externalstorages` and add a local external storage directory that will be accessible inside the container at the same place that you've entered.
 E.g. `/mnt/your-drive-mountpoint` will be mounted to `/mnt/your-drive-mountpoint` inside the container, etc.